 Pour the cooled oil slowly into the strainer, allowing it to flow through the mesh while catching any solid particles.
 Gently tap or shake the strainer to help the oil pass through.
 The strainer will collect any small debris, leaving you with clean oil in the container or bowl.

-See also How long to cook gnocchi in oven
+See also How long to cook brisket in dutch oven

 Using cheesecloth: